JorjeRoofSnap/RoofSnap.Examples/src/WebhookListener/Readme.md

    unique to your organization and should be kept secret.
 If you need to regenerate your API key(s), you may do so through this interface.

+### Acquiring your Organization Id
+1. You will need to obtain a jwt token first.
+See the GetTokenAsync method on line 97 of RoofSnapOrderController.
+2. Place a get request to /whoami.
+You'll need to include an `Authorization` header set to `Bearer {jwt}` and the `Ocp-Apim-Subscription-Key` header should be set to the subscription key acquired in the last section.

 ### Username and Password

 The username and password are simply acquired by creating a new user using the RoofSnap web application.